Computer Science

 MET CS 674: Database Security

-Graduate Prerequisites: CS 579 or CS 669 or consent of the instructor - The course provides a strong foundation in database security and auditing.
-This course utilizes Oracle scenarios and step-by-step examples.
-The following topics are covered: security, profiles, password policies, privileges and roles, Virtual Private Databases, and auditing.
-The course also covers advanced topics such as SQL injection, database management security issues such as securing the DBMS, enforcing access controls, and related issues.
-Prereq: MET CS 579 or MET CS 669; or instructor's consent. -
+The course provides a strong foundation in database security and auditing by utilizing Oracle scenarios and step-by-step examples.
+The following topics are covered: security, profiles, password policies, privileges, roles, Virtual Private Databases, and auditing.
+The course also covers advanced topics such as SQL injection, database management, and security issues, such as securing the DBMS, enforcing access controls, and related issues. -

 MET CS 682: Information Systems Analysis and Design

-Undergraduate Prerequisites: Basic programming knowledge or instructor's consent. - Object-oriented methods of information systems analysis and design for organizations with data- processing needs.
-System feasibility; requirements analysis; database utilization; Unified Modeling Language; software system architecture, design, and implementation, management; project control; and systems-level testing.
-Prerequisite: Basic programming knowledge or instructor's consent. -
+Prerequisites: Basic programming knowledge or consent of instructor. - Object-oriented methods of information systems analysis and design for organizations with data- processing needs.
+System feasibility; requirements analysis; database utilization; Unified Modeling Language; software system architecture, design, and implementation, management; project control; and systems-level testing. -

 MET CS 683: Mobile Application Development with Android

-Graduate Prerequisites: (METCS342) or instructor's consent. - This course discusses the principles and issues associated with mobile application development using Android as the development platform.
-Topics covered will include Android application components (Activities, Services, Content Providers and Broadcast Receivers), ICC (Inter-component Communication), UI design, data storage, asynchronous processing, 2D graphics, and Android security.
-Students will develop their own apps in Java and/or Kotlin using Android Studio in their semester-long projects.
-Prior knowledge of Java programming is required.
-Prerequisite: MET CS 342 OR MET CS 520 OR MET CS 521.
-Or instructor's consent. -
+Prerequisites: MET CS 342 OR MET CS 520 OR MET CS 521.
+Or consent of instructor. - Learn the principles, techniques, and issues associated with modern mobile application development using Android as the development platform.
+Topics covered will include Android application components (Activities, Services, Content Providers and Broadcast Receivers), ICC (Inter-component Communication), declarative UI design, data storage, asynchronous processing, Android sensing, 2D graphics, and Android security.
+You will use Kotlin as the main language for Android development and the latest Jetpack APIs.
+You will also develop your own app in Kotlin using Android Studio as your semester-long project. -

 MET CS 684: Enterprise Cybersecurity Management